subhadipchowdhury/subhadipchowdhury.github.io/teaching/courses/index.md

 ## {{ page.title }}

 Below is a list of courses I have taught in the past.
-This page contains all the assignments.
-Select materials from some courses can be found on the [Sample Course Materials](/teaching/materials) page.
+This page contains the syllabi, assignments, class notes, exams etc. Select materials from some courses can be found on the [Sample Course Materials](/teaching/materials) page.

 ### Bowdoin College